 - Pain in other parts of your body due to the change in your gait

-It’s important to know that these symptoms signify the early stages of this condition.
-Each of these symptoms will progressively worsen until you’ve reached a point of no movement within the joint, or hallux rigidus.
-If you are experiencing these symptoms, seek medical attention from your primary health physician or a podiatrist.
+It’s important to know that these symptoms represent the early stages of this condition.
+Each of these symptoms can progressively worsen until you no longer have movement within the joint.
+This is the condition known as hallux rigidus.
+If you are experiencing these symptoms, seek medical attention from your primary physician or a podiatrist.

 What Causes Hallux Limitus?